 Investing in Nurse Skills

-PHASE’s model of development focuses on building the capacity and skills of health workers to ensure that service provision can be self-supported by the community and local government in the future.
+PHASE’s model of development focuses on building the capacity and skills of health workers to ensure that service providers can be self-supported by the community and local government in the future.

-Although highly skilled with at least 18 months training in child and maternal health, ANMs cannot be considered Skilled Birth Attendants under the WHO definition until they have received specific training in emergency obstetric care and practised a required number of deliveries.
+Although highly skilled with at least 18 months of training in child and maternal health, ANMs cannot be considered Skilled Birth Attendants under the WHO definition until they have received specific training in emergency obstetric care and practiced a required number of deliveries.